codemasher/hoyolab-daily-checkin/Readme.md

 When you're done editing, save/commit the file and head over to the [actions tab **(R)**](../../actions/workflows/checkin.yml) where a new workflow run should pop up.

-*Update:* it seems that editing via the web interface does not always trigger a `git push` properly that would start a job run, so you will need to wait for the scheduled job in that case.
+*Update:* it seems that editing via the web interface does not always trigger a `git push` event properly that would start a job run, so you will need to wait for the scheduled job in that case.

 <p align="center">
 	<img alt="The developer console" style="width: 550px; height: auto;" src="https://raw.githubusercontent.com/codemasher/hoyolab-daily-checkin/main/.github/images/job-done.png">